Increasing your business visibility through program sponsorship

 Your Underwriting Acknowledgment

-An underwriting acknowledgment always begins with the same lead-in: “This program is made possible in part by KBOO Foundation members and a grant from…” After that, we can go as long as 15-20 seconds, which doesn’t sound like a lot, but we fit quite a bit in.
+An underwriting acknowledgment always begins with the same lead-in: “This program is made possible by KBOO members and support from…” After that, we can go as long as 15-20 seconds, which doesn’t sound like a lot, but we fit quite a bit in.

 What we cannot say is any statement that is qualitative (“the best…”), solicitory (a call to action, as in “call now!”), comparative (that is, language specifically intended to distinguish one's business from one's competitors), or includes price information.
 Nor can we use music beds (that is, theme music behind the acknowledgment).
 One approach is to think of the three main things you want to get across, and that works as a good starting point.
 The acknowledgement must be approved by both the underwriter and the station manager, and is likely to look something like the following: